tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

   2. Compile the code and verify it built without errors
   3. Use reflection to get the object and method, instantiate the object, and invoke the method with the test inputs

 When we ask people to submit code exercise answers, there is no guarantee that it will or won't have using statements, a namespace, a class name, or static keywords where I do or don't expect them.
-Even if they are present, there is no guarantee they will have the naming I expect, such as the “namespaceName” and “ClassName” values I hardcoded above.
+Even if they are present, there is no guarantee they will have the naming I expect, such as the "namespaceName" and "ClassName" values I hardcoded above.

 Also, ignore the fact that I grab the first method and assume it's the one I want.
 This works often enough that I don't mind rearranging a bit in the one or two exceptional cases.